 Families are asked to provide a daily snack in their child's lunch box.
 Family style snack offerings have been suspended.
+Teacher led snacks will be provided for extended care students.

 Lunch

 At arrival, each child brings their lunch box and places it on the shelf as part of his arrival routine.
 For more information regarding lunch policies please refer to KMS Food and Nutrition Policies, KMS Parent Handbook.